gregoryfm/Challenge/README.md

 -  open another terminal tab.
 - `$ cd ..` To go back to the root folder
 - `$ cd frontend`
-- `$ yarn` to install dependencies fron the react native.
+- `$ yarn` to install dependencies from the react native.
-- Edit the `src/ApolloClient.js` file and put your local IP in _LOCAL_IP_ const.
+- Edit _LOCAL_IP_ with your local IP at `src/ApolloClient.js`.
-- `$ react-native run-ios` If you have the iphone connected to mac, you can pass the parameter `--device "DEVICE-NAME"` to install and run the app on iphone
+- `$ react-native run-ios` If you have an iphone connected to your mac, add `--device "DEVICE-NAME"` to install and run it on your device.

 ### Made with
 - Node